atlassubbed/atlas-npm-init/README.md

 #### with args

 You can specify a name, description, and author.
-The name is required, the rest are optional:
+At least one field is required, the rest are optional:

 ```
 npm-init -n my-app -d "my description" -a "atlassubbed <atlassubbed@gmail.com>"